-The guide below will give you an outline of the current toy landscape, and the matrix above will point you in the direction of five awesome toys we think would make that special kid in your life very happy indeed.
+The guide below will give you an outline of the current toy landscape, and the product list above will point you in the direction of five awesome toys we think would make that special kid in your life very happy indeed.

 One might argue that age-appropriateness is the most important factor when selecting a toy for a child.

 It’s not enough to just buy something that’s popular.
 A really cool robot might frustrate a six-year-old, and a talking stuffed animal might bore a 12-year-old.